tonytw1/squirrel-detector/README.md

 These tools are optimised for smooth workflow.
 I managed to tag 230 images in 30 minutes on my first attempt.
-This was much quicker than expected and a somewhat cathartic.
+This was much quicker than expected and somewhat cathartic.

-VoTT can export to the TensorFlow Records format for direct import into TensorFlow.
+VoTT can export TensorFlow Records for direct import into TensorFlow.

 ### Split the data

-We need to reserve some of our test data for testing our retrained model.
+We need to reserve some of our test data for testing (or evaluating) our retrained model.

 Just like a real exam it needs to be tested on questions it's not seen before.
+We split the examples approximately 80% / 20% between training and evaluating.

 ```
 cd Squirrels-TFRecords-export